An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Proof of Theorem

-To show that the function $g(t)$, defined by (\ref{44ap}), is Bohr almost periodic with almost period $h$, note that since $E\in BC^3(\mathbb R)$, its second-order derivative $E^{\prime\prime}$ is almost periodic, due to \cite{Cord}.
-Using additionally the Bohr almost periodicity of $U_{t}$ and $\nabla U$, the almost periodicity of $U$ now follows directly from (\ref{44ap}).
+The Bohr almost periodicity of $g(t)$ follows from the formula (\ref{44}) with $u=U$, written as follows: \beq \ee Indeed, since $E\in BC^3(\mathbb R)$, its second-order derivative $\frac{\dd^2}{dt^2}E$ is almost periodic accordingly to~\cite[Theorem 1.8, p.
+13]{Cord}.
+Combining this with the Bohr almost periodicity of $U_{t}$ and $\nabla U$, the almost periodicity of $g$ then follows directly from (\ref{44ap}).